AniketJha4664/Learn-python-tests/README.md

 Task 1:This program opens and reads a text file line by line and also handles errors genereously if file not found.

 Task 2:This program takes input from the user the user and writes it to a text file, appends input from user to the same text file and then finally reads the content in the file line by line.

+Assignment-5:

+Task 1:This program makes a dictionary of students with their respective marks.
+Hence, it lets the user to enter the student's name and than displays that student's score form the list.

+Task 2:This program makes a list of naturall numbers from 1 to 10.
+Extrats first 5 of them.
+Reverses them and finally prints the all three lists(original, extracted and reversed)